matbakutis/newYorkRecords/README.md

 # newYorkRecords

 ## General Assembly SECA
-A user interface for the New York Records API.
+A user interface and forum for the New York Records API.
-Created by Mat Bakutis for project 3 in General Assembly's SECA program.
+Created by Mat Bakutis for project 34in General Assembly's SECA program.

 ## How to Use
 ```